 Through its Public Art Program, the Office for the Arts supports the exploration of art and ideas in public spaces.
-Students explore the meaning of and possibilities for art in the public sphere by creating temporary works for Harvard's ARTS FIRST festival and participating in collaborative projects guided by professional artists.
-The Public Art Program also sponsors lectures by visiting artists, studio visits, and project site visits in the Boston area, and periodically partners with other university units to commission new works by professional practitioners.
+Students experience the meaning of and possibilities for art in the public sphere by creating temporary works for Harvard's ARTS FIRST festival and participating in collaborative projects guided by professional artists.
+The Public Art Program also sponsors studio visits, lectures by visiting artists, and project site visits in the Boston area, and periodically partners with other University units to commission new works by professional practitioners.

 Selected Program Highlights